Paula Badosa: 2021: Indian Wells title, top 10

 In May, Badosa reached her first WTA 1000 semifinal at the Madrid Open, making her the first Spanish woman to reach the semifinals in the tournament history, defeating No. 8 seed Belinda Bencic.
-She faced top seed and world No. 1, Ashleigh Barty, in the semifinal, where Barty got her revenge.
+She faced top seed and world No. 1, Ashleigh Barty, in the semifinals, where Barty got her revenge.
 As a result, Badosa reached a new career-high of world No. 42.

 At the Serbia Open, she reached a third straight clay-court semifinal, defeating seventh seed Rebecca Peterson.
-As a result, she entered the top 40 for the first time in her career and went on to win her maiden title after Ana Konjuh retired injured in the final.
+As a result, she entered the top 40 for the first time in her career and went on to win her maiden title when Ana Konjuh retired injured in the final.

 Initially unseeded at the French Open, she was promoted to seed No. 33 after the withdrawal of Alison Riske.
 Badosa beat Lauren Davis and Danka Kovinić in straight sets before facing Ana Bogdan.
 Having saved a match point in the second set, she went on to take the match in three sets to move into the fourth round of the French for the second year in a row.
-She then faced former finalist and 20th seed Markéta Vondroušová, whom she defeated in three sets to move into the quarterfinals of a major for the first time in her career.
+She then faced former finalist and 20th seed Markéta Vondroušová, whom she defeated in three sets to move into the quarterfinals of a major for the first time.
 Here, despite being up a break in the final set, she fell to Tamara Zidanšek.

 Badosa represented Spain in the 2020 Summer Olympics women's singles and women's doubles events.
 Badosa and her partner Sara Sorribes Tormo beat Mexican pairing Giuliana Olmos and Renata Zarazúa in the first round, before losing in the second to Czech pairing and eventual gold medalists, Barbora Krejčíková and Kateřina Siniaková.